Dwigoric/unboundmnl-area-2-server/docs/topics/Express-Routes.md

 ### Resource Naming

-For this project, we follow the industry standard of naming conventions, which you may find [here](https://restfulapi.net/resource-naming/).
+This project follows the industry standard of naming conventions, which you may find [here](https://restfulapi.net/resource-naming/).

 <seealso>